NgomezKS/Cpp-Multilevel-Pointers-from-Cheat-Engine/README.md

 ### How works
+####
 This function must be called at the beginning of the code.
-It find the process handle, process id and the memory address of the module, using the module name and the window name
+It find the process handle, process id and the memory address of the module, using the module name and the window name.

 ```
 char moduleName[] = "X-Plane.exe";
 char windowName[] = "X-System";

-void getWindowInfo64(moduleName, windowName);
+getWindowInfo64(moduleName, windowName);
 ```

 And repeat